thomazyazima/thomazyazima.github.io/week-1/README.md

 ## Remember your Unit Expectations!
 - Give feedback for each person you paired with, if any.
 You need to submit at least 6 pieces of feedback in this unit.
 (4 for peer pairing, and 2 for GPS)
 - Rate at least 7 pieces of [Meta Feedback](https://socrates.devbootcamp.com/feedback) on Socrates.
 (You need to rate 20 pieces of feedback per unit)
-- Sign up for GPS 1.1 and 1.2 on our [scheduling app](https://phase0.devbootcamp.com/login) (These must be done in a session with guide, and there are only enough sessions for students to attend one, so make sure you sign up early!)
+- Sign up for GPS 1.1 and 1.2 on our [scheduling app](https://phase0.devbootcamp.com/login) (These must be done in a session with a guide, and there are only enough sessions for students to attend one, so make sure you sign up early!)

 ### How to navigate this repository